57: Space to Think

 "Marriage Jaclyn Amalia, marriage."

 She surveyed their surroundings.
-Taking note that they were currently standing in the wings waiting to make their onstage entrance, and the full swan corp was currently behind them.
+Taking note that they were currently standing in the wings waiting to make their onstage entrance, and the full swan corps was currently behind them.
 The girls all dressed in the same soft white tutus were no longer bothered with talk of her royal boyfriend, and barely batted an eye at Thomas's statement.

 "This doesn't feel like the appropriate time-